Your sex life and testicular cancer

 Most men with testicular cancer have surgery to remove the affected testicle.
 Having one testicle removed shouldn't affect your long term:

-You might also feel less like having sex, at least for a while, after your surgery.
+You might also not feel like having sex for a while after your surgery.

 Removing both testicles (bilateral orchidectomy)